AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm/troubleshooting.md

 If a blueprint page is rolled out, it will either update its Live Copy page or create a new Live Copy page if it didn't exist yet (for example, when it is rolled out for the first time or the Live Copy page was manually deleted).

-In this latter case however, if a page without a `cq:LiveRelationship` property exists with the same name, this page will be renamed accordingly, before the Live Copy page is created.
+In this latter case however, if a page without a `cq:LiveRelationship` property exists with the same name, this page is renamed accordingly, before the Live Copy page is created.

-By default, the rollout expects either a linked Live Copy page, to which the updates of the blueprints will be rolled out, or no page at, when a Live Copy page is created.
+By default, the rollout expects either a linked Live Copy page, to which the updates of the blueprints are rolled out, or no page at, when a Live Copy page is created.

 If a "standalone" page is found, MSM chooses to rename this page, and create a separate, linked Live Copy page.